Josep-at-work/Log_Parsing_App/README.md

 Sleep: The script waits for a specified interval (CHECK_INTERVAL) before checking the log file again.

 **Notes**
-Dependencies - Ensure that the utils module is note deleted from the root directory.
+Dependencies - Ensure that the utils module is not deleted from the root directory.
 The script assumes that the log file is formatted with three columns: timestamp, host1, and host2.
 The script is designed to run indefinitely.
 To stop it, use Ctrl+C.
 If the log file is not found, the script will terminate and print an error message.

 **Directory**
 - streaminglogs.py: Main script.
 The script runs indefinitely until manually stopped or if the log file is not found.
-- utils.py: Module of functions used in the streminglogs script.
+- utils.py: Module of functions used in the streaming logs script.

 --------------